 To note, there is no change in requirements relating to businesses receiving carcasses and cuts of red meat bearing an EC health mark for further processing and export.
 Approved establishments receiving such product should continue to process and apply their own identification mark in accordance with the regulations.

 See lists of professionals available to sign EHCs.

 For further information on 3rd country export certification requirements more generally please contact the Animal and Plant Health Agency.

 Businesses should continue to ensure that only safe food is placed on the market, mindful that their product also needs to comply with any additional marking requirements set by the importing country.

 The EHC certifying officer, in order to complete the EHC, will need to attest that the correct identification mark is applied (amongst other things).
-This will depend on when that attestation happens (before the end of the transition period or after) and food businesses will need to ensure the correct identification mark is applied in anticipation of that.

 Whilst businesses may overwrap product (provided they are approved and it is their mark that is being applied), they should be aware that this may carry a risk of rejection on border inspection should any of that overwrapping come loose or be damaged in transit.